 This mouthwatering dinner recipe takes basic ingredients that you can find at any grocery store.
 You will need:

-- Pork tenderloin.
-Packages of tenderloin usually contain 2 loins, and this recipe used both of them.
+- Pork tenderloin: Packages of tenderloin usually contain 2 loins, and this recipe used both of them.
+Slice it into even 1 inch slices

-- Avocado oil.
-You can sub any neutral flavoured oil.
+- Avocado oil: You can substitute any neutral flavoured oil.

-- Dry white wine.
-Feel free to sub chicken broth if you prefer.
+- Dry white wine: Feel free to substitute chicken broth, if you prefer.

-- Mushrooms.
-I prefer small mushrooms like button or cremini for this recipe.
+- Mushrooms: I prefer small mushrooms like button or cremini for this recipe, as they give more even distribution throughout the sauce.

-- Rosemary or thyme.
-Fresh herbs will provide better flavor but it works with dried as well.
+- Rosemary: Fresh herbs will provide better flavor, but it works with dried as well.
+You can also use thyme or sage.

 Dinner doesn’t get any easier than these pork medallions.
 You can have them on the table in less than 40 minutes.